decorative image for blog on ibm i modernization showing an old server on fire and new server performing well

 Final Thoughts

-In the end, there are many ways to modernize IBM i applications.
-And, while modernization can seem scary, breaking out modernization efforts into small, incremental pieces like those described above can make it much more surmountable and still provide a good ROI for your company.
+In the end, there are many ways to complete IBM i modernization for your applications.
+And, while IBM i modernization can seem scary, breaking out modernization efforts into small, incremental pieces like those described above can make it much more surmountable and still provide a good ROI for your company.

 Need Help Modernizing Your IBM i Application?